oceanseth/BazaarPlanner/README.md

 - `js/` - Main javascript Classes.
 Lowercase filesnames are utility/initial setup scripts.
 - `public/` - Static assets (images, etc.) these will be pushed to s3
 - `build/` - Production build output (generated)
-- `import-lambda/` - Legacy Lambda function for the bazaartracker import functionality (not used anymore)
+- `lambdas/` - functions on aws (twitch login requires one), this directory functions as a separate serverless project and should have it's own readme

 ## 🔧 Tech Stack
 - Vite - Build tool and development server
 - AWS (S3 + CloudFront) - Hosting and CDN
+- Firebase - Database and Auth ( see firebase.json and database.rules.json / to deploy rules run `firebase deploy --only database` )

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit issues and pull requests.

 ## 🎥 Development Streams
-Development of this project is occasionally streamed on [Twitch](https://twitch.tv/simplystrong).
+Development of this project is occasionally streamed on [Twitch](https://twitch.tv/bazaarplanner).
 Follow to catch future development sessions!

 ## 📝 License
 This project is open source and available under the MIT License.